 Our school and parish participate in the CRS Rice Bowl for “Lent for Life”, a faith-in-action program that helps us experience Lenten spirituality by living in solidarity with people in need around the world.
 Every student receives a CRS Rice Bowl following the blessing of the bowls during Ash Wednesday’s Mass.
 A Lenten Calendar is enclosed in the “rice bowls” for daily prayers and reflections.

-During Catholic Schools Week, cards and expressions of appreciation are given to all the La Mesa service agencies.
+During Catholic Schools Week, cards and expressions of appreciation are given to La Mesa service agencies.

 Eighth grade students fill the “Santa” letter requests from children who attend Responsibility, a preschool & kindergarten in Tijuana, for Christmas.